coryo/DumbTools-for-Plex/README.md

 # DumbPrefs

 a replacement for the PrefsObject.
-This should allow both displaying and changing channel preferences.
+This should allow both displaying and changing channel preferences using only DirectoryObjects.

 It may require the following addition to `Info.plist`:
 ```